mrchughes/solid-project-parent/README.md

 2. Using the API specifications to make standardized requests
 3. Following the defined authentication/authorization patterns
 4. Resolving DIDs directly using the did:web method
+5. Following standardized error handling and data models

+## Security Considerations

+- All API keys should be rotated regularly
+- JWT secrets should be secure and environment-specific
+- Always use HTTPS in production
+- Implement proper input validation
+- Follow the principle of least privilege
+- Ensure proper access controls for all endpoints
+- See [security section in each service README-IMPLEMENTATION.md]

 ## Independent Building and Testing